 Table of Contents

-Breast benign and malignant masses are uncommon in adolescents.
-Despite being rare, breast masses usually cause significant worrisome and distress to the adolescent and her family.
-Breast masses in adolescents are usually benign and are usually fibroadenomas.
-Malignant breast masses only constitute 0.02% of the masses identified in adolescents.
+Benign and malignant breast masses are uncommon in adolescents.
+Despite being rare, breast masses usually cause significant worry and distress to the adolescent and their family.
+Breast masses in adolescents are usually benign fibroadenomas.
+Malignant breast masses constitute only 0.02% of the masses identified in adolescents.

 Epidemiology of Breast Masses in Adolescents

 Malignant breast masses are very rare in adolescent girls but have been reported to exist.
-Approximately, 0.02 % of the identified breast masses in adolescents are found to be cancerous.
-Phyllodes tumors, primary breast cancer, sarcoma, lymphangioma, hemangioma, and metastatic cancer are some examples of malignant breast masses that can be seen in adolescents.
+Approximately, 0.02% of the identified breast masses in adolescents are found to be cancerous.
+Phyllodes tumors, primary breast cancer, sarcoma, lymphangioma, hemangioma, and metastatic cancer are some examples of the malignant breast masses seen in adolescents.

 Intraductal Papilloma in Adolescents

 Clinical Presentation of Intraductal Papilloma

 Intraductal papilloma is the most common cause of non-bloody nipple discharge in an adolescent and often causes pain.
 It is important to note the duration and progression of symptoms.
 Physical examination of the breast with palpation can express nipple discharge.
 These benign lesions are usually found in the subareolar area and are usually nonpalpable.